bfy22/Recipe-App/README.md

 - Navigate to the Cloned Repository: Move into the project directory.
 - Install Dependencies: Use "npm install" to install the necessary packages.

-- Start the Application: Start the server by running the following command.
+- Start the Application: Start the server by running the node command on the server.js file.